TRUST ADMINISTRATION CALIFORNIA

 If you and other beneficiaries are inheriting IRA or other retirement accounts, please realize immediately that these are fraught with issues and require careful education and management.

-For many asset types not included in the Trust, including real estate, you will need to talk to an attorney immediately, and in order to get control of such assets you may very well need to open a court-administered probate.
+For many asset types not included in the Trust, including real estate, you will need to talk to an attorney immediately, and to get control of such assets, you may very well need to open a court-administered probate.

 What is a Heggstad Petition?
 How to File a Heggstad Petition in California

-Let’s say that your mother inherited a home from a sibling which was never put into her Living Trust.
+Let’s say that your mother inherited a home from a sibling that was never put into her Living Trust.
 Or the home was pulled out of the trust at some point for refinancing.

 California Courts allow what is known as a Heggstad Petition, named after a case, Estate of Heggstad, (1993) 16 Cal.
 App.
 4th 943, which first discussed the concept.